Maxwell011/my-new-portfolio/README.md

 # Portfolio - My Portfolio

-**My Portfolio** This a portfolio that shows my work and services that I offer.
+**My Portfolio** This a portfolio that shows my previous, current projects that I have built services that I off

 ## Screenshots